Have you ever tried to have brunch in an abandoned building?

 I kept thinking about what would have happened in the days of yesteryear…seeing the cab disappear into the distance…having no idea where you are…with no way to contact help…when out of the corner of your eye you spot him…Shia LaBeouf.

-We were terribly underdressed when we arrived at the embassy, weaving between diplomats and fancy ladies in pearls just trying to find some snacks.
+We were terribly underdressed when we arrived at the embassy, weaving between diplomats and fancy ladies in pearls while we were just trying to find some snacks.
 I ran into a few friends from college, as DC is filled with young professionals it’s nearly impossible not to see someone you know at these things, and took solace in the fact that we were all not fancy.

-That said, the brunch at the Hungarian Embassy DC was delicious.
+That said, the brunch at the Hungarian Embassy Washington DC was delicious.
 The people were welcoming and made Smoky and I even more excited about our upcoming trip to Budapest.

 The guard dog.